Beliavsky/Fortran-code-on-GitHub/README.md

 [universe-age](https://github.com/shu-yusa/universe-age): calculate the age of the universe for various parameters by integrating Friedmann Equation, by shu-yusa

 ## Benchmarks
+[hpc-medley](https://github.com/moutai/hpc-medley): two publicly available hpc benchmarks: NPB (NAS) and the HPL part of the HPCC challenge.
+It is used to determine the performance of clustered computing resources.

 [julia-numpy-fortran-test](https://github.com/mdmaas/julia-numpy-fortran-test): comparing Julia vs Numpy vs Fortran for performance and code simplicity, by mdmaas

 [LINPACK](https://github.com/zaniyah/LINPACK): original (1000x1000 double precision) LINPACK benchmark, with bugfixes, by zaniyah